-My little sister and I were chatting on the phone yesterday.
-It was one of those “oh my gosh, we’ve talked for two hours” kind of phone calls!
-We were talking about all things family- the worries, concerns, blessings, and all the beauties of being mom’s in our world today.
+My little sister and I were chatting on the phone one day; we were chatting about the worries, concerns, blessings, and all the beauties of being mom’s in our world today.

-Her oldest child is the same age as my youngest and she just had baby boy #4.
-I am the oldest, she is the baby of our mixed up family dynamics.
-We share a lot of the same hopes and dreams for our children, so we chat a lot about parenting concerns; yesterday was one of those days.
+My sister is 10 years younger than me; her oldest child is the same age as my youngest and she just had baby boy #4.
+Even though ten years separates us, we share a lot of the same hopes and dreams for our children, so we chat a lot about parenting concerns; yesterday was one of those days.
 We were talking about some of the events of the past few weeks, which have been pretty crazy for both of us, and sharing thoughts and ideas to give hope and a little courage to one another.

 I modified a quote for today’s Yoga practice that made me think of my conversation with my sister…

 “If it doesn’t happen today,

 As we chatted, I realized that if I was given the opportunity to go back and change ONE thing in my life, it would be an easy choice-

 I would not change that my mom passed away when I was 11,

 I would not change that I lost 3 ENTIRE family’s by the time I was 13,

 I would not change the little bit of crazy that existed in my home,

 I would not change my high school experience, my rebellious decisions, the blue hair,